Round Two: US Drone Airstrikes Kill Six Pro-Iran Militia Commanders

 How much further is #Iraq going to let US operate freely in country before they decide to kick their assets out?
 These airstrikes really make the Iraqi government look weak like they can't deal with their problems by themselves, which may or may not be true, but the point stands.— Strategic Sentinel (@StratSentinel) January 3, 2020

-Of course, the other point is when and how will Iran respond, as it is now clear that if it does nothing it will only embolden the US to pick off its top generals, while any substantial escalation could lead to a regional war.
+Of course, the other point is when and how will Iran respond, as it is now clear that if Tehran does nothing it will only embolden the US to pick off its top generals one at a time, while any substantial escalation could ignite a regional war with even more dire consequences.